Components

 Buttons signal important calls to action (CTA) and help people quickly see what’s the most important action they need to take on a page.
 Treat buttons like important or primary content, and prioritize their placement on pages as you would essential information.

-Use links for secondary or less important actions on a page.
-Likewise, for simple navigation to lead people between pages, use links instead of buttons.
+For simple navigation to lead people between pages, use links instead of buttons.

-• Use sentence case for button labels.
+- Use sentence case for button labels (except for Button - Icon).

-• Make button labels as short as possible.
+- Make button labels as short as possible.

 Like this